PSY329F2024/Casey-Zhang-Portfolio/README.md

 - This question is meaningful as adolescents are in a critical period of academic development which determines the trajectory of their future professional careers.
 This prompts an urgency to investigate the factors that increase grit.

 ### Approach 🛣️
-- Dataset used: Research on Adaptive Interests, Skills, and Environments Study
+- Dataset used: Research on Adaptive Interests, Skills, and Environments (RAISE) Study
-  - Hoyle, R. H. (2024).
+  <sub>- Hoyle, R. H. (2024).
 Research on Adaptive Interests, Skills, and Environments (RAISE) Study, North Carolina, 2015–2019 (ICPSR 36850; Version 3).
-Inter-university Consortium for Political and Social Research. https://doi.org/10.3886/ICPSR36850.v3
+Inter-university Consortium for Political and Social Research. https://doi.org/10.3886/ICPSR36850.v3</sub>
 - Sample size: N=2104 adolescents in grades 5- 8 in North Carolina public schools during the 2014-2015 school year
 - How data is collected in original study: A 90-minute, 247-item survey was administered via telephone to each participant.
 How the analytic method and variables used match the question: